easyctf/writeups-2014/070-brutus.md

 ## Problem

-It appears the only thing you know about the flag is its MD5 hash f54f10fd6e38929084d505d0c2e9c997, and that the flag is formatted in this way: [number][adjective][color][animal]  (without the brackets).
+It appears the only thing you know about the flag is its MD5 hash f54f10fd6e38929084d505d0c2e9c997, and that the flag is formatted in this way: [number][adjective][color][animal] without the brackets.

 Luckily, you have found some [lists of the words](http://www.easyctf.com/problem_data/brutus/brutus.zip) that may have been used.